 WR: Demaryius Thomas

-Demaryius Thomas is going to wind up with more than 10,000 career receiving yards in the NFL, which should tell you everything you need to know about how consistent he’s been with the Denver Broncos, Houston Texans, New England Patriots and New York Jets.
+Demaryius Thomas wound up with nearly 10,000 career receiving yards in the NFL, which should tell you everything you need to know about how consistent he was with the Denver Broncos, Houston Texans, New England Patriots and New York Jets.
 The five-time Pro Bowler actually won Super Bowl 50 against our quarterback, Cam Newton.

 Thomas was first blazing cornerbacks at West Laurens High School in Dexter, Georgia.
 Like Johnson, Thomas attended Georgia Tech.
 The 6-foot-3 receiver followed in his footsteps by earning 2009 First-Team All-ACC honors and posting 1,154 receiving yards as a junior before becoming a 2010 first-round pick.